-Registration for Winter/Lent Faith and Life Groups is now closed.
 Please explore the descriptions and times

 A small group gathers together on Zoom every Thursday evening at 6:00pm for Bible Study.
 A rotating schedule of First Church members lead these informal gatherings to further engage with the sacred text of our faith and to gain insight into how it might speak to us anew in our lives.
 The goal of the discussion is to deepen our understanding of the Bible to further enrich our faith and to form new connections and friendships along the way.
 We will not study merely as an academic discipline, but with the desire to know God more intimately.

 Join us for a weekly gathering to explore a contemplative approach to our spiritual life.
 Together we will learn about, and practice, various approaches to accessing our inner world, with an eye to “doing the inner work of outer work” — seeing the relationship between reflective contemplation and action in the world.
 Calls are led by First Church friend Duncan Holloman, a psychotherapist, with an extensive background in both Buddhist and Christian contemplative practice.